Quantum secure non-malleable-extractors: Introduction

 \begin{theorem} Let $d = \cO(\log^{7}(n/\eps))$, $k = \Omega(d)$ and $\delta>0$ be a small enough constant.
 There exists an efficient two-round PA protocol against active quantum adversaries for min-entropy $k$ sources that can extract $\left(\frac{1}{2} - \delta\right)k$ bits with communication $\cO(d)$ and error $\cO(\eps)$. \end{theorem}

 This result allows for a trade-off in communication and error in a PA protocol, improving on the result of~\cite{ACLV18}, where the communication is required to be linear in $n$.
 We provide a proof of Theorem~\ref{thm:PA} in Appendix~\ref{sec:PA}.
-Similar proofs have appeared in~\cite{CV16,ABJO21,ACLV18}. \begin{theorem}[quantum secure $2$-source non-malleable-extractor] Let $k = \cO(n^{1/4})$ and $\eps =2^{-n^{\Omega(1)}}$.
-There exists an efficient $2$-source non-malleable-extractor $2\nmext :\{0,1 \}^n \times \{0,1 \}^n \to \{0,1 \}^{n/4}$ that is $(n-k,n-k, \cO(\eps))$-quantum secure (see Definition~\ref{def:2nme}). \end{theorem}
+Similar proofs have appeared in~\cite{CV16,ABJO21,ACLV18}.

+We show the following result for $2$-source non-malleable extractors. \begin{theorem}[quantum secure $2$-source non-malleable extractor] Let $k = \cO(n^{1/4})$ and $\eps =2^{-n^{\Omega(1)}}$.
+There exists an efficient $2$-source non-malleable extractor $2\nmext :\{0,1 \}^n \times \{0,1 \}^n \to \{0,1 \}^{n/4}$ that is $(n-k,n-k, \cO(\eps))$-quantum secure (see Definition~\ref{def:2nme}). \end{theorem} The above result is stated for the adversary $\nma$ (quantum non-malleable adversary).
+As a corollary, we obtain corresponding results for other models of $2$-source adversaries studied in the literature.

-In the context of $2 \mhyphen$source extractors, Kasher and Kempe~\cite{KK10} introduced quantum-independent-adversary ($\qia$) model, where the adversary obtains independent side-information from both sources.
+Kasher and Kempe~\cite{KK10} introduced the quantum independent adversary ($\qia$) model, where the adversary obtains independent side-information from both sources.
 Informally, $\qia$ gets the registers $\rho_{E_1E_2}$ as quantum side information in $\rho_{XE_1E_2Y} $ such that